 In Wisconsin, there are two ways to become an instructor after you receive your standard practitioner’s license.
 First you can complete 4,000 hours of practice at an approved salon.
 Your second option is to gain 2,000 hours of practice combined with 150 hours of training.
 The Wisconsin Cosmetology Examining Board requires all license holders to renew in March in odd-numbered years.
 There is a fee for renewal that is currently $82.
 This state does require continuing education units – 4 board approved courses – to be completed between each renewal period.

 A WI beauty school instructor has the opportunity to work with beauty school students.
 The instructor educates them in one of many beauty salon specialties, including hair styling, makeup, manicures and more.
 Wisconsin offers a variety of beauty schools for prospective instructors to find gainful employment.
 The average salary for a beauty school instructor is $49,470 per year, and instructors will join a workforce of 119,800 people.
-Some of the major beauty schools in Wisconsin are:

-Wisconsin Department of Safety and Professional Services
+- Website: Department of Safety and Professional Services